apache/drill/_docs/develop-custom-functions/010-develop-custom-functions-introduction.md

 To develop custom functions that you can use in your Drill queries, you must complete the following tasks:

-  1. Create a Java program that implements Drill’s simple or aggregate interface, and compile a sources and a classes JAR file.
+  1. Create a Java program that implements Drill’s simple or aggregate interface.
-  2. Add the sources and classes JAR files to Drill’s classpath.
-  3. Add the name of the package that contains the classes to Drill’s main configuration file, drill-override.conf.
+  2. Add the following code to the drill-module.conf in your UDF project (src/main/resources/drill-module.conf).
+Replace com.yourgroupidentifier.udf with the package name(s) of your UDFs.

+           drill {
+             classpath.scanning {
+               packages : ${?drill.classpath.scanning.packages} [
+                 com.yourgroupidentifier.udf
+               ]
+             }
+           }

+  3. Compile the UDF and place both jar files (source + binary) in the Drill classpath on all the Drillbits.
+  4. Ensure that DRILL_HOME/conf/drill-override.conf does not contain any information regarding UDF packages.
+  5. Restart drill on all the Drillbits.

+The following example shows an alternative process that is simpler short-term, but involves maintainence.